 - Do I have to buy a new computer?

 - Are there any other recommendations regarding this purchase?

 - Are students required to bring in a personally owned device?

 - Does my child still need a graphing calculator?

 - Are students expected to use these devices at home?

-- What about students who are unable to afford digital devices?
+- What about students who are on financial aid?

 - Are there any recommended and required accessories?

-- What software do students need on their devices?
+- What software do students need installed on their devices?